-The dining and nightlife in Penn Quarter/Chinatown include some of the city’s top restaurants, including Zaytinya, Rasika, Old Ebbitt Grill, Cedar, Acadiana, The Source, and Oyamel, among others.
-For neighborhood tenants, a night at the theater and other performing arts venues are only a short stroll away, with The Shakespeare Theatre Company at the Harman Center for the Arts, the Woolly Mammoth Theatre Company, and the Goethe-Institut all located in the neighborhood.
-There are also museums to suit a variety of tastes, including the National Museum of Crime and Punishment, the International Spy Museum, Madame Tussauds D.C., the Marian Koshland Science Museum at the National Academy of Sciences, the Smithsonian American Art Museum, the National Museum of Women in the Arts, and the National Building Museum.
-Residents will find most of the shops they need within the neighborhood or close by.
+The dining and nightlife in Penn Quarter/Chinatown are rich with top-rated city restaurants, including the likes of Zaytinya, Rasika, Old Ebbitt Grill, Cedar, Acadiana, The Source, and Oyamel.
+For culture vultures, numerous theaters and performing arts venues are a short walk away, including The Shakespeare Theatre Company at the Harman Center for the Arts, the Woolly Mammoth Theatre Company, and the Goethe-Institut.
+Several intriguing museums dot the area, like the National Museum of Crime and Punishment, the International Spy Museum, Madame Tussauds D.C., the Marian Koshland Science Museum, the Smithsonian American Art Museum, the National Museum of Women in the Arts, and the National Building Museum.
+Shopping needs are conveniently met with many options within or near the neighborhood.

 Find out about our services and fees from one of our experienced agents.
 We provide management & brokerage services for community associations, residential properties, and commercial properties.